 - the length and preferred dates of the residency

-Applications should be submitted through the Smithsonian Online Academic Appointment system (SOLAA) by October 31, 2014.
+Applications should be submitted through the Smithsonian Online Academic Appointment system (SOLAA).
 You will be required to create an account.
 You may review the SOLAA User’s Guide on their website to familiarize yourself with application procedures.

-Following the residency at the Smithsonian Libraries, recipients are requested to submit a short report on their research at the Warren M. Robbins Library.
+Following the residency at the Smithsonian Libraries, recipients are requested to submit a short report on their research at the Library branch where their research is conducted.
 Recipients are also asked to provide the Library a copy of any publication resulting from research conducted as a result of the award.

 The Katherine Neville-Karl Pribram Mid-Career Educators Awards were established in 2013 through the generosity of best-selling novelist Katherine Neville and neuroscientist Karl H. Pribram.